-10.3 Medium change AEN
+10.5 Medium change AEN

-The Medium change AEN is used to alert the MC that there was a status change in one of the media supported by the NC, or such a change is expected according to some external or internal condition detected by the NC.

-This AEN should be sent if any change occurred in the status of one of the media supported by the device.
-It may also be sent for expected changes in the medium status, if the NC is aware of them.

-For example, if while NC-SI package is active over SMBus, the PCIe bus becomes available, this AEN should be sent.
-Another example, if while NC-SI package is active over PCIe, the NC detects that the PCIe bus is going to be disabled, it may send this AEN also.

-The media descriptors field reproduces the bit definitions defined in the Get Supported Media response (Table 11).
+- The Medium change AEN is used to alert the MC that there was a status change in one of the media supported by the NC, or such a change is expected according to some external or internal condition detected by the NC. - This AEN should be sent if any change occurred in the status of one of the media supported by the device.
+It may also be sent for expected changes in the medium status, if the NC is aware of them. - For example, if while NC-SI package is active over SMBus, the PCIe bus becomes available, this AEN should be sent.
+Another example, if while NC-SI package is active over PCIe, the NC detects that the PCIe bus is going to be disabled, it may send this AEN also. - In a multichannel package, the AEN, if enabled, should be sent only once per medium change event.
+If enabled on multiple channels, the AEN may be sent on any of the channels on which this AEN is enabled. - The media descriptors field reproduces the bit definitions defined in the Get Supported Media Response (Table 11).

-Table 12 - Medium change AEN format
+Table 15 - Medium change AEN format